CristianoNarducci/Eyeglass/README_en.md

 Eyeglass is a FOSS graphical tool for viewing and comparing images.
-Supported formats: .bmp .png .jpg .gif .pcx .pnm .tiff .tga .iff .xpm .ico .cur .ani
+Supported formats: .bmp .png .jpg .gif .pcx .pnm .tiff .tga .iff .xpm .ico .cur .ani Supported operating systems: Linux, Mac Os (not tested), Windows (not tested)

 ### Before anything
 The interface of this program is written in italian.
 We understand this would pose some problems if someone wanted to dive into our project out of curiosity.
-We provided a translation file from italian to english [here](docs/english_translations.md).
+We provided a translation file from italian to english [here](docs/english_translation.md).

 ### Description
 This program allows you to load and keep in memory some images which can be added from a file chooser, then pick two from the list and start the comparison.